tsgates/arch-wiki-markdown/wiki/Removing_System_Encryption.md

 -   Enough drive space to store a backup.
 -   An Arch Linux (or other) live CD.
 -   A few hours.

+Note:As of late 2012 new tools have been added to cryptsetup to add or remove encryption to/from an existing file system.
+While they are still considered experimental, they may help considerably with such an effort.
+More information is available with man cryptsetup-reencrypt.

 Boot into a Live Environment
 ----------------------------